Continuing Professional Development Frequently Asked Questions (FAQ)

 - The Audit and Practice Review committee may direct the Registrar to issue a notice of non-compliance requiring you to pay a late fee or complete any outstanding CPD requirements (Bylaw 10-2(2)).

 What areas of learning are acceptable to the new CPD program?

 There are three areas of acceptable learning in the new CPD program, including:

 - Professional Competencies (ethics, professional reliance, ABCFP bylaws, Indigenous Reconciliation, PGA, Code of Ethical and Professional Conduct, and forest stewardship); and

-Is informal learning an acceptable activity in the new Continuing Professional Development (CPD) program?
+Is informal learning an acceptable activity in the new CPD program?

 Informal learning, or any learning that is not in a traditional classroom or online course, is acceptable in the new CPD program.
 This includes a broad range of learning activities from podcasts to practice-based conversations with other professionals.

 If I attend a workshop, conference session, or any other type of learning activity, how much of it can I report?